litonarefin/polmo-lite/README.md

 3. Copy the folder to your `/wp-content/themes/` directory.
 4. Go to the Themes screen and click __Activate__.

-Check out the Codex for more information about [installing plugins manually](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 ## Features of Polmo Theme